 Today I was able to see those plans in action.
 I sat at a table with a group of sixth graders who discussed Kendrick Lamar’s few lines included on the album’s very last track, “Mortal Man”.

-Ms. P then asked students to read Tupac’s poem.
+Ms. Padilla then asked students to read Tupac’s poem.

 The final class discussion centered around possible ways in which Cisneros, Lamar and Tupac’s works might contain similar themes.